kelachan/Image-J-Calcium-Analysis-Macro/README.md

 # Image-J-Calcium-Analysis-Macro
-Perform Calcium Analysis of individual cells within ImageJ - preprocess your image, apply different intensity thresholds, and save your analysis in an intuitive format.
+Perform Calcium analysis of individual cells within ImageJ - preprocess your image, segment into ROIs, apply different intensity thresholds, and save your analysis in an intuitive format.